The artist in her current habitat

 I moved to New York City, where I still live, in the late ‘90s, right after finishing college.
 My goal was to “be an artist in NYC.”
 The years that followed looked like: working overtime at an art supply store to make rent, having no time for a social life, and eating Cup O’ Noodles or a slice of pizza once per day as my complete meal plan (I was broke!).
 Also — I was writing and drawing and making songs and generally just trying to figure out what “being an artist” meant to me.

-As the decades passed, I moved around the city almost ten times, rented four different art studios, taught myself to photograph artwork for hire, performed onstage as a singer and a French horn player, and took dozens of writing workshops.
+As the decades passed, I moved around the city almost ten times, rented four different art studios, taught myself to photograph artwork for hire, performed onstage as a singer and a French horn player, took dozens of writing workshops, and earned two MFAs.

 I also traveled across five of the seven continents, tended bar, worked as an executive director in higher education, and managed a handbag store.
 Along the way, I got married and had a couple of kids — you can read about some of that experience in a column I wrote about becoming an artist-parent.

-I am the founder and host of the LIC Reading Series, the founder of the Resort writing community, and I’ve been the host of a few podcasts, including, currently, Cabana Chats, a podcast about writing and community.
+I am the founder and host of the LIC Reading Series, the founder of the Resort writing community, and I’ve been the host of a few podcasts, including Cabana Chats, a podcast about writing and community, and, currently, Part of the Practice, a podcast about the intersection of art and social justice.

 Along the way, I have come to realize that no creative life is built alone.
 Artists, writers, musicians, and other performers and creators need each other to thrive.
 We lift each other up — when one of us meets a goal or reaches some success, we all benefit.
 This is why I believe in creating a healthy ecosystem for all writers and artists, and this is why I became a coach.
 I want to help you reach your artistic dreams by holding space for you, asking powerful questions, helping you to understand your options, and offering resources as I’m able.